orbs-network/pbft-typescript/README.md

 - [V] the onElected will trigger new-view more than once
 - [V] new-view shouldn't restart a timer if it's already started.
 - [V] Unsubscribe gossip on dispose of PBFT
+- [ ] add isMember, and call it from pbft
 - [ ] synced init node is missing
 - [ ] term should be taken from the height of the latest block and not do ++ on commit.
 - [ ] commit is pushing the block hash to a log to prevent multiple commits of the same block, this shouldn't be the solution.